 Hidden 3 Stripes: Does the New Adidas Fabric Violate FIFA Rules?

-- Hidden Adidas Stripes: Adidas' new 2026 authentic national team kits have a repeating 'Three Stripes' motif woven into the fabric.
+- Adidas Fabric Design: The new Adidas 2026 authentic national team kits feature a repeating 'Three Stripes' motif within the fabric weave.

-- Potential FIFA Violation: The hidden stripes could violate FIFA's Equipment Regulations regarding manufacturer identification, though a ban is unlikely.
+- Potential FIFA Violation: This hidden design could violate FIFA's equipment regulations regarding manufacturer identification and trademark placement.

 A close inspection of the newly released Adidas 2026 authentic national team kits reveals a hidden detail that could potentially land the brand in trouble with FIFA's strict equipment regulations.

-Adidas 2026 Authentic Fabric Features 3 Stripes Pattern
+Adidas 2026 Authentic Fabric Features Three Stripes Pattern

 The bespoke breathable jacquard weave used for the authentic versions of kits like Argentina and Germany actually consists of a repeating 'Three Stripes' motif.
 Parts of the physical texture of the fabric are made up of small, diagonal blocks of three lines, directly incorporating the German brand's most famous trademark into the actual construction of the shirt.